 Overall, the actions and services have been effective in meeting our goal.
 While our overall SBA has been maintained at a high level of achievement, we have met our goals for English Learners and Students with Disabilities.
-Our English Learner Reclassification Rate has also increased.
+Our English Learner Reclassification Rate has also increased significantly.
 We continue to need to focus on overall increases in SBA for ELA and Math with a continuing focus on English Learners and Students with Disabilities in order to continue to close the gap in achievement with all students.
 Goals for reducing chronic absenteeism and suspension/expulsion rates were not met, while suspensions increased in the 2017-2018 school year.
-It is recommended to increase support for activities in Positive Behavior and Intervention Support to meet this need.
+While the rate of Chronic absenteeism was maintained overall, reductions were realized for African American students, students with disabilities, socio-economically disadvantaged and those identifying with two or more races.
+This indicator showed an increase for English Learners and Homeless students by approximately 1%.
+The district is exploring Attention 2 Attendance (A2A) as a vehicle to address chronic absenteeism.
+This can be an outcome of actions and services that provide specific strategies for engagement and support It is recommended to increase support for activities in Positive Behavior and Intervention Support to meet this need.
 There should be a particular emphasis on services for students who are socio-economically disadvantaged and students with disabilities given the gap between their suspension rates and those of all students.